View the latest vote tallies in Alaska's special U.S. House and primary elections - Alaska Public Media

-Below are the results so far.
-For more about the U.S. House results click here and read about the governor and U.S. Senate primary here.

-(The tallies below will update as the state Division of Elections releases additional vote counts.)
+(The tallies will update as the state Division of Elections releases additional vote counts.
+For more elections coverage visit alaskapublic.org/elections.)

 U.S. House special general election: